hoangsvit/eplus.dev/cm0urs149001g09jvb6m9ac6a.md

 | Customer Data Tag Template | customer\_data\_tag\_template | Use the default region | Data Owner | String |
 | PII Data | Enumurated**Value 1:** Yes**Value 2:** No |  |  |  |

 Therefore, attach a tag to the**Storage bucket**Data Catalog entry under the `CLOUD STORAGE` source system.
-Use the<mark>Customer Data Tag Template</mark>template to tag this entry, and provide the values for the tag fields provided in the following table.
+Use the<mark class="bg-yellow-200 dark:bg-yellow-500/30">Customer Data Tag Template</mark>template to tag this entry, and provide the values for the tag fields provided in the following table.

 | Tag field | Value |
 | --- | --- |